-- Do not use wool, abrasive brushes, or tools that have previously cleaned other metals, because as well as scratching the surface, they can generate contamination and unattractive stains. - Do not use silver cleaners.
+- Do not use hydrochloric acid or any other detergents containing chlorides on stainless steel. - Do not use abrasive powder detergents that could ruin the surface finish. - Do not use wool, abrasive brushes, or tools that have previously cleaned other metals, because as well as scratching the surface, they can generate contamination and unattractive stains. - Do not use silver cleaners.